 Several schemes have been used to conceptualize and model C allocation.
 The simplest approach is to assume that trees partition a constant fraction of fixed C to each use (e.g., growth, respiration).
 This is supported by linear relationships between production terms in some systems (Gower et al., 2001).
 However, fixed allocation schemes cannot capture ontogenetic effects (Poorter et al., 2015; Duursma & Falster, 2016) or dynamic temporal responses (De Kauwe et al., 2014; Doughty et al., 2014).
 Another approach is to assume a functional balance between tree organs via allometric relationships, Huber values, or root to leaf mass fractions (Landsberg & Waring, 1997; Mäkelä et al., 2008; Feng et al., 2012).
 Finally, there is the concept that trees increase C partitioning towards the acquisition of the primary limiting resource (McMurtrie & Dewar, 2013).
 This approach appears sensible and has been implemented in several models (e.g., Running & Gower, 1991; Friedlingstein et al., 1999), but direct evidence supporting this concept is scarce, given the challenges involved in measuring allocation (Poorter & Sack, 2012; Poorter et al., 2015).
 However, optimization approaches have been used to constrain dynamic allocation schemes with some success (Franklin et al., 2012; McMurtrie & Dewar, 2013).

-Temperature is a fundamental aspect of climate that affects many aspects of tree physiology (Way & Oren, 2010; Lu et al., 2013).
+Temperature is a fundamental aspect of climate that affects many aspects of tree physiology, including photosynthesis, respiration, and growth (Way & Oren, 2010; Lu et al., 2013).
 Several lines of evidence suggest that warming may increase tree C allocation aboveground at the expense of C allocation belowground.
 Experimental warming of forest soil increased aboveground biomass while reducing or not affecting belowground biomass (Strömgren & Linder, 2002; Melillo et al., 2011), which has been attributed to a warming-induced increase in soil N availability (Melillo et al., 2002).
 A recent 13C-CO2 labeling study indicated that warming increased allocation aboveground and reduced C allocation belowground in beech saplings via a direct effect on tree physiology, without an altered soil N cycle (Blessing et al., 2015).
 Also, environmental gradients in mean annual temperature are strongly correlated with the distribution of biomass; forests have a lower root mass fraction (i.e., the proportion of live forest biomass contained in roots) in warm climates than in cold climates (Reich et al., 2014).
-Meta-analyses of warming experiments generally found an increase in aboveground plant growth (Rustad et al., 2001) that is slightly larger than the increase in belowground plant growth (Lu et al., 2013), although such experiments have exclusively involved small stature vegetation given the logistical challenges of warming tall forests.
+Meta-analyses of warming experiments generally find an increase in aboveground plant growth (Rustad et al., 2001) that is slightly larger than the increase in belowground plant growth (Lu et al., 2013), although such experiments have exclusively involved small stature vegetation given the logistical challenges of warming tall forests.
 Thus, prior research suggests a shift in C allocation aboveground with experimental warming, although direct tests in the field with large trees have not yet been performed.